aidandenlinger/wathon/README.md

 `localhost:8000`.

 ### Command Line Interface

+> **Warning**
+> The CLI interface wasn't tested very much - it should work, but I'd highly suggest the web interace.

 Run `pnpm build-cli` to build a command line program.
 This will generate files in the `cli` folder.
 Once in the `cli` folder, you can run commands such as `node node-main.js "1+1"` to compile the program "1+1" and see the compiled